“I’m unhappy about something…”

 If you haven’t got an advocate speak to your social worker or the children’s rights and complaints officer, who can arrange this for you.

 Don’t be afraid to complain, we will take your complaint seriously.

 Contact us in any way you choose - you don’t have to write it down.

 You have a right to complain in the best way for you, by talking to someone by phone or face to face, text, by email, on audio or video tape.

 An officer will be nominated to investigate your complaint and will contact you within 10 working days of the date of acknowledgement of your complaint, once they have had the opportunity to gain knowledge of your particular case.

 At point of contact the nominated officer will hopefully be in a position to resolve your complaint.

 Following on from that contact, the officer will provide you with a formal written response within 5 working days.

 Stage 2 – independent investigation

-If you are not happy about the way your complaint has been dealt with by social services, you need to tell the children’s rights and complaints officer, who will arrange for two people who do not work for Newport City Council to look into the complaint and make sure that the investigation is done fairly.
+If you are not happy about the way your complaint has been dealt with by social services, you need to tell the children’s rights and complaints officer, who will arrange for two people who do not work for the council to look into the complaint and make sure that the investigation is done fairly.